Skip to Content

 LIHEAP in Iowa is run by a network of agencies across the state that have offices in each of Iowa’s 99 counties.
 Please contact the closest county office to you.

 Applications are accepted on a first come, first served basis at your local community action agency from November 1 through April 30.
-For households with elderly/disabled member, applications begin as early as October 1.
+For households with members at least 60 years of age or disabled, applications begin as early as October 1.

 For more information regarding program eligibility, call